 In accordance with Article 15.4 of the TBT Agreement, the TBT Committee reviews the implementation and management of the TBT Agreement every three years.
 The TBT Agreement Triennial Review has been conducted every three years since 1997.
-More recently, the 7th TBT Triennial Review Decision was adopted by consensus by the all WTO member countries in December 2015.
+More recently, the 8th TBT Triennial Review Decision was adopted by consensus by the all WTO member countries in November 2018.

 In subsequent TBT Agreement Triennial Reviews, procedures for TBT notifications and the implementation procedures by the TBT Committee have been debated and the rules for implementation have been gradually defined.
-Notably, six principles for international standards adopted in the second TBT Agreement Triennial Review are considered to be a reference to Article 2.4 of the TBT Agreement regarding the procedures for dispute resolutions and hold significant influence (see (b) (iii)).
+Notably, six principles for international standards adopted in the second TBT Agreement Triennial Review in 2000 are considered to be a reference to Article 2.4 of the TBT Agreement regarding the procedures for dispute resolutions and hold significant influence (see (b) (iii)).

-In the seventh TBT Agreement Triennial Review, countries including Japan sent written proposals (a total 12 countries), and extensive discussions were carried out in informal meetings of the TBT Committee held between June and November 2015.
-The topics discussed were: (1) good regulatory practices, (2) regulatory cooperation between members, (3) conformity assessment procedures, (4) standards, (5) transparency, (6) technical assistance, (7) special and differential treatment, and (8) operations of the committee.
-The four main points raised were as follows.
+In the eighth TBT Agreement Triennial Review, countries including Japan submitted written proposals (a total 13 countries), and extensive discussions were carried out in informal meetings of the fifth TBT Committee held between June and November 2018.
+The topics discussed were (1) good regulatory practice, (2) regulatory cooperation between members, (3) technical regulations, (4) conformity assessment procedures, (5) standards, (6) transparency, (7) technical assistance, and (8) operation of the committee.
+The three main points are as follows.

 The first point is Good Regulatory Practice (GRP).
 GRP is a concept that includes various efforts for lowering trade barriers caused by standards and conformity assessment systems.
 (However, this term is not used in the TBT Agreement).
-As was recommended in the sixth review, the Committee agreed in the seventh review to continue to exchange information on mechanisms of GRP adopted by Members that facilitate the implementation of the TBT Agreement, and discuss issues including the extent to which Regulatory Impact Assessments (RIAs) could facilitate the implementation of the TBT Agreement, considering the constraints facing developing countries in carrying out RIAs.
+As was recommended in the seventh Triennial Review, the Committee agreed in the eighth Triennial Review to continue to exchange information on mechanisms of GRP adopted by Members that facilitate the implementation of the TBT Agreement, (and encourage Members that conduct regulatory impact assessment (RIA) to provide a hyperlink to the studies (ex ante) in the pertinent notification to the TBT Committee, as well as to notify on a regular basis or publish on a publicly accessible website the subsequent related assessments (ex post).